cast-static-analysis-internship-2025/oss-fuzz-adaptation-template/README.md

 but we adapt them so they can be compiled without any fuzzing-related options and instead with any compiler flags we want to test.

 Your task is to modify a given OSS-Fuzz project so that it fits these needs.
-A more detailed description of the task is provided in the sections below:
+A more detailed description of the task is provided in the sections below.

-* Chapter 1: Overview of OSS-Fuzz and its main components
-* Chapter 2: Project adaptation steps
-* Chapter 3: Example project
-* Chapter 4: Testing your solution
-* Chapter 5: Conclusion
+This task might push you outside your comfort zone.
+You're not expected to know everything upfront.
+The goal is to learn by exploring and trying things out.

+## 0. Before You Start
 Successfully adapting the projects requires knowledge in several areas.
 Be sure to review the topics below before starting the assignment: